Manipulate arrays and maps efficiently in Vadalog programs.

 collections:explode()

-Expand an array into multiple rows (one per element):
+Expand array into multiple rows (one per element):

 collections:explode(arr: array<T>) → T